Kuopion Palloseura

 Kuopion Palloseura, commonly referred to as KuPS, is a Finnish professional football club based in Kuopio.
 KuPS competes in Veikkausliiga, the top flight of Finnish football.
 The team plays its home matches at Kuopio Football Stadium.

-KuPS has won seven Finnish championship titles, the Finnish Cup five times and the Finnish League Cup once.
-The club is placed fourth in the all-time Finnish Premier League honor table.
+KuPS has won eight Finnish championship titles, the Finnish Cup five times and the Finnish League Cup once.
+The club is placed fourth in the all-time Finnish Premier League honour table.